Pecipitation Static or P-static

 The cases above are typical of what many stations with stacked or multiple high antennas report.

 Despite having grounded antennas and the same rain or precipitation striking physically identical antennas, the highest antennas are always noisy and the lowest antennas are always the quietest.
-This occurs on a variety of antennas.
-Antennas with grounded elements and antennas with insulated elements all behave the same way.
+This occurs on a variety of antennas and in a variety of systems.
+Antennas with grounded elements and antennas with insulated elements all behave in similar ways.
 Antennas near the top of towers, especially those without taller towers nearby, all have severe p-static in storms.
 Lower antennas show very little noise under the same conditions, even though they are being struck by the same particles.

 I recently received a request to design a phased stacking system.
 The engineering specifications for this large commercial stacked log periodic antenna switching system require disabling the uppermost antenna in the tall stack of logs when receiving!
 The specifications call for all six antennas to be active during transmit, but include an operator selected "p-static" mode to disable the upper antenna.